ellakumi/Data-Wrangling-Challenge/README.md

 # Data-Wrangling-Challenge
-This  project is about  normalised version of the European union Road Safety Facts and Figures, year is assumed to be 2018 The project entails a number of data manupulations Some columns of the frame were exempted
+This   project  is  the   normalised version of the European union Road Safety Facts and Figures, year is assumed to be 2018.
+The project entails a number of data manupulations.
+Some columns of the frame were exempted.
-A few illustrative charts are included
+A few illustrative charts are included.
-Data used for the project was sourced from the European union Road Safety Facts and Figures link to data source https://en.wikipedia.org/wiki/Road_safety_in_Europe`
+Data used for the project was sourced from the European union Road Safety Facts and Figures. link to data source [Wikipedia] (https://en.wikipedia.org/wiki/Road_safety_in_Europe)

+## Requirements
-The project was built using  Python script
+*The  project  was built using  Python script.*

 The project requires the folowing modules:

 Pandas

 Matplotlib

 Numpy(optional)